trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 Cartesian Gravity is a force distorting our views of the universe with a strength proportional to how much that part of view is necessary for evolutionarily successful life.
 Anything that messes with consciousness in the wrong way gets neglected and turned away and not looked at too closely.

 #### Chapter Summary:
-Cartesian Wound leading to Dualism between mind and matter, people still stuck with that thinking model, even as it becomes more apparent that minds really only are physical processes.
+Cartesian Wound leading to Dualism between mind and matter, people still stuck with that thinking model, even as it becomes more apparent that minds  only are physical processes.
 The problem is that consciousness feels so real and we are all experts on it in our own way that we distort our own thinking because we can't accept perfectly logical conclusions because they attack something so fundamental in our lives.
 Our notions of our own volition, free will and consciousness.
 And so we try hard not to see the truth - which Dennett dubs Cartesian Gravity - a generic term for a force that pushes our thinking into a different direction.

 ### Chapter 2 - Before Bacteria And Bach